 The Portfolio Manager researches and monitors social risks, reviewing issues for focus based on the Company's composition.
 Exposure to conflict regions is monitored for a risk of human rights abuses.
 Where there is potential exposure the Portfolio Manager will monitor news flow and speak with the investee companies to evaluate the risk.
 It may also speak to a company's wider stakeholders in order to seek a more holistic assessment of specific situations.
-For instance, during the course of the year, a representative of the Portfolio Manager attended an event hosted by the Trades Union Congress to hear more about the experience of companies engaging with their workforces via unions.
+For instance, during the course of the year, a representative of the Portfolio Manager spoke with a shareholder representative organisation based in Canada, as well as a major Canadian investor, as part of information gathering undertaken ahead of engagement with a Canadian company.